tenox7/wfm/README.md

 # WFM - Web File Manager

-WFM is a lightweight, web based, file manager.
+WFM is a simple, web based file manager.
 You can use it as a web interface for a NAS box, FTP server, a "personal cloud", document sharing site or a lightweight CMS.
 It allows to perform basic file and folder operations such as download, upload, rename, move, delete files and organize directory tree structure.
 Text files, such as markup, markdown, config, etc can be edited directly in the browser.
 WFM can also create and open bookmarks, link and shortcut files, etc.

 ![wfm screenshot](screenshot.png "WFM Screenshot")